Alex Rider: Stormbreaker

-Stormbreaker was first published in the year 2000, in the United Kingdom, and then in the year 2001 in the United States.
+Stormbreaker was published in 2000, in the United Kingdom, and then in 2001 in the United States.
 Alex, the main character, is recruited by MI6 after discovering the truth about his uncle's life and death.
-He is sent to complete his uncle's latest mission: to investigate a Lebanese multimillionaire named Herod Sayle and his creation: the revolutionary and newly-developed computer called Stormbreaker - which Sayle is donating to every school in England.
-Alex discovers that the Stormbreaker computers contain a lethal variation of smallpox and that Sayle plans to ruthlessly kill thousands of schoolchildren around the world with it.
+He is sent to complete his uncle's latest mission: to investigate the Lebanese multimillionaire Herod Sayle and his creation: the revolutionary and newly developed computer called Stormbreaker – which Sayle is donating to every school in England.
+Alex discovers that the Stormbreaker computers contain a lethal variation of smallpox and that Sayle plans to kill thousands of schoolchildren around the country with it.
 Alex foils the plan and succeeds on his first mission.

 Point Blanc

-Point Blanc was published in the United Kingdom in 2001, and in North America in 2002 under the alternate title Point Blank.
+Point Blanc was published in the United Kingdom in 2001, and in North America in 2002 under the alternative title Point Blank.
 After the deaths of two billionaires, MI6 discovers a connection: the two men who died each had a son attending Point Blanc, a school for rebellious sons of billionaires located in the French Alps, owned by Dr. Hugo Grief.
 MI6 sends Alex to investigate Point Blanc, where he discovers that Grief is replacing the students with clones of himself, who are altered through plastic surgery to resemble the students, including Alex himself, so Grief can inherit the fortune and gain the power to control the whole world.
-However, Alex foils his plan.
+However, Alex foils his plan and is given a second sick note by MI6.
+The book was adapted as the basis for the first series of the Alex Rider television series.

 Skeleton Key

 Skeleton Key was published in 2002.
 After foiling a Triad plot to fix the 2001 Wimbledon tennis tournament and befriending Sabina, Alex is in grave danger of assassination.
 Forced to leave the country, MI6 sends him on a mission to Cuba with two doubtful CIA agents, of whom he is the sole survivor.
 He encounters former Soviet general Alexei Sarov, who tries to adopt Alex and expresses ideas of a nuclear holocaust and world domination under communist rule.
-Alex then foils his plans saving the world for a third time.
+Alex then foils his plans, saving the world for a third time.